Kneckter/ATVRackEnclosure/README.md

  - #8-32 nuts (https://www.mcmaster.com/94450A517/)
    - Hex or square, w/e is cheapest for you.
 The recessed spots are setup to fit hex and should fit square.
    - The shorter the better for fitting between the rack's rail mounts.
- - M2 x 5mm plastic screws (https://www.mcmaster.com/90380A325/)
+ - M2 x 8mm plastic screws (https://www.mcmaster.com/90380A327/)
    - These are used to hold the right adaptor to the standoffs.
-I did not buy these specific ones as I used the 3 screws the ATV came with.
+You can reused any screws the ATV came with.

 ## Printing
 I printed this with a Prusa i3 MK3S+ and the sections are almost at the max height.
 The print is about 203mm and the printer can go to 210mm.